Abioye12/Abioye12/README.md

 </p>

 ## 🚀 About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+Data analyst with a background in Human Anatomy, bringing a science trained eye for detail and pattern recognition into data work.
+Skilled in SQL, Excel, and Tableau, with hands on projects spanning e-commerce funnel analysis, healthcare data, and predictive modeling.
+Certified in Google Data Analytics, currently expanding into Power BI and DAX to build end to end analytics solutions.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
+When I'm not working with data, I enjoy reading and swimming.
 I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)